Sunday, February 10 from 2:00 pm - 5:00 pm OR

 How do actors remember all of those lines?
-Theatre artist and New Stage Program Coordinator Kaitlyn Rietdyk will help you find out.
-Come play in this workshop on Line Memorisation for theatre performance!
+Come find out in this workshop on Line Memorisation for theatre performance, led by local theatre favourite Matthew J. Stewart (LCP credits include Twelfth Night, Arcadia, Noises Off).
 You’ll look at different line memorisation techniques, what to do if you’re an auditory or a visual learner, and how to use your body and breath as a tool for muscle memory and word association.
 Use keys in the text to help those lines stick, and share the experience with others in a supportive and exploratory environment.

 Not in New Stage, but interested in the workshop?